wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 When implementing a server-side support for the Mobile Security Suite, you need to perform several tasks:

-- Prepare the server infrastructure.
-- Prepare the database schema.
+- Prepare the server infrastructure and database schema.
 - Deploy the server-side components.
 - Prepare the mobile app credentials.
+- Implement mobile app management in the Internet banking.
-- Customize the enrollment server.
+- Customize the enrollment server to allow custom activations.
 - Prepare an API resource server with protected resources.

 ## Preparing the Infrastructure